-Wendy, a Budgeting Adviser (BA), met Peter, a superannuitant, in 2014.
+Wendy, a Financial Mentor, met Peter, a superannuitant, in 2014.
 Peter accessed food parcels, and received help to visit Work and Income due to his high hardship count.
 His high needs also meant that the Budgeting Service was able to access Work and Income funding to pay for an ambulance call out when he became ill, and to pay for his car repairs and registration.
 However, Peter’s overarching difficulty was a $15,000 debt with a bank.
-The BA helped Peter reduce the regular repayments at the bank, although she felt uncomfortable doing this, knowing the increased interest that would be incurred and ultimately have to be paid to the bank.
+The FM helped Peter reduce the regular repayments at the bank, although she felt uncomfortable doing this, knowing the increased interest that would be incurred and ultimately have to be paid to the bank.

 Wendy says that together with the financial assistance coming from the budgeting agency itself, the food parcels also pitched in to play an important part in solving the situation.